animuspix/QuickWrite/README.md

 # QuickWrite
-A simple markup language, inspired by MarkDown.
+A simple formatting language, inspired by MarkDown.
 Tired of writing angle brackets and long element titles?
 Now you can include quickWrite.php, and write everything in nice, clean text documents.

 ## How does it work?